mbta/otp-deploy/README.md

    * Java version: Java 17 (browse to your asdf install, usually `~/.asdf/installs/java/<version>`, for exact parity with the version used by the build scripts, though any Java 17 JDK is fine)
    * Main class: `org.opentripplanner.standalone.OTPMain`
-   * Program arguments: `--load var/`
+   * Program arguments: `--load ../otp-deploy/var/`
    * Working directory: `<path to your OTP repo>`
 1. You'll also need to [follow the IntelliJ docs to set your SDK in the project setup](https://www.jetbrains.com/help/idea/sdk.html#change-project-sdk).
 Again, the most consistent option is your asdf JDK, but any Java 17 JDK should work.
+1. Make sure you run `mvn clean install` to fetch all the dependencies, you can do this with the "Excute Maven Goal" button in the IntelliJ Maven submenu, or you can just run the command in the terminal.
 1. Once the config is created, you can run it normally or as a debugger.
 If you run into any issues with the application running out of memory, you can go to `Modify options > Add VM options` in the edit configuration UI then add the flag `-Xmx8G` to increase the JVM memory pool maximum.

-If you need to run or debug the build process for some reason, just create another configuration with the same values except with program arguments `--build --save var/`.
+If you need to run or debug the build process for some reason, just create another configuration with the same values except with program arguments `--build --save ../otp-deploy/var/`.

 ## Docker